Justified Representation in Approval-Based Committee Voting: Variants of Justified Representation

-The definition of \jr requires that if there is a group of $\lceil\frac{n}{k}\rceil$ voters that all approve the same candidate, then the elected committee has to contain at least one candidate approved by {\em some} member of this group.
-This condition may appear to be too weak: it may seem more natural to require that the committee contains at least one candidate approved by {\em all} group members.
-Formally, we have the following definition.
+The definition of \jr requires that if there is a group of $\lceil\frac{n}{k}\rceil$ voters who jointly approve some candidate, then the elected committee has to contain at least one candidate approved by {\em some} member of this group.
+This condition may appear to be too weak; it may seem more natural to require that \emph{every} group member approves some candidate in the committee, or---stronger yet---that the committee contains at least one candidate approved by {\em all} group members.
+This intuition is captured by the following definitions.